faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 > At times, following the prophet may be unpopular, but following the prophet is always right.

-### 13. Familiarity with unapproved sources is considered risky
+### 10. The perilousness of unapproved ideas or information

 1. Members are warned against seeking information from unapproved sources: